SeanMcP/popsicle-sticks-extension/README.md

 ## Features

--   Add and remove classes and students
+- Add and remove classes/periods
--   Randomly select a student from your class
+- Add students one at a time or in bulk
--   Copy a class of students
+- Copy students from existing classes
+- Saves history so you can click away
+- Pop out mode for easy projecting
+- Light and dark mode
--   Download and backup class and student data
+- Class and student data synced to your Chrome account
--   Upload backed up data
+- Download data for backup
--   Light and dark themes

 ## Documentation